kotlin-magazine/kotlin-magazine/articles/jesse_wilson_identifiers_arent_services.md

-The programs I write frequently involve strings that identify things: email addresses, file paths, URLs, time zones... even credit card numbers and drivers' license numbers.
+The programs I write frequently involve strings that identify things: email addresses, file paths, URLs, time zones... even credit card numbers and driver's license numbers.

 For many years I followed the patterns of the Java standard library when